 And when I say not “authoritative,” that means the linking domains don’t have many backlinks themselves.
 This would be an indication the expired domain will have low trust and low authority.

 A combination of low trust and low authority equals a weak opportunity.

 Are the backlinks “sticky”?

-You want to feel confident the existing backlinks have a high probability to “stick”.
-Meaning, that there is a low chance they will be removed.
+You want to feel confident the existing backlinks have a high probability of “sticking”.
+Meaning that there is a low chance they will be removed.

 An example of a backlink type that has a low probability of being removed is one from a dated article.
 On the opposite side, a backlink injected in a website’s footer has a high probability of being removed.
 That’s why I’m not a fan of leveraging domains that used to be web design companies (since that’s usually the bulk of their link profile).

-Hope you learned a thing or two and thank you for reading!
+I hope you learned a thing or two, and thank you for reading!